douglasabnovato/udemy-quiz-app-master/Readme.md

 ### Section 1 - Project
 1. Introduction and Resources.
 2. Create and Style the home page .
 a.
-Extensions: Live Server 5.6.1.
+Extensions: Live Server 5.6.1 : in `index.html`, click in the `Open with Live Server`.
 b.
 CSS-tricks: `rem` for global sizing and `rem` for local sizing.
 3. Create and style the game page.
 4. Display hard coded questions and answers.